Bruges speech: Background

 The European Economic Community (EEC), a common market and customs union for Western European states, was formed by the Treaty of Rome in 1957.
 The United Kingdom joined the organisation in 1973; by 1986, it included most non-Communist European states.
 The 1987 Single European Act gave the Community's governing bodies (the European Commission, European Parliament and Council of Ministers) greater roles in managing policies on the environment, health, education and other areas.

-Margaret Thatcher, the Prime Minister of the United Kingdom, resented the power being granted to the Commission and its president Jacques Delors, who she considered a leading campaigner for a federal Europe.
-Thatcher and Delors became involved in several public clashes, which dismayed Thatcher's foreign secretary Geoffrey Howe, who was more sympathetic to Delors' policies.
+Margaret Thatcher, the prime minister of the United Kingdom, resented the power being granted to the Commission and its president Jacques Delors, who she considered a leading campaigner for a federal Europe.
+Thatcher and Delors became involved in several public clashes, which dismayed Thatcher's foreign secretary Geoffrey Howe, who was more sympathetic to Delors's policies.

 On 6 July 1988, Delors spoke to the European Parliament and predicted that "10 years hence, 80 per cent of our economic legislation, and perhaps even our fiscal and social legislation, will be of Community origin".
 Thatcher perceived this as a provocation, a deliberate crossing of the Rubicon away from national sovereignty and towards federation.
 Delors made a speech to the Trades Union Congress (TUC) on 8 September, calling for their support for the Commission's attempts to strengthen the powers of unions.
 Thatcher had previously clashed with the trade unions during her successful campaign to strengthen the British economy.
-Thatcher decided to use an upcoming speech to the College of Europe, an academic organisation based in Bruges, Belgium, to respond to Delors' speech to the TUC.
+Thatcher decided to use an upcoming speech to the College of Europe, an academic organisation based in Bruges, Belgium, to respond to Delors's speech to the TUC.
 The year marked a dramatic change in Thatcher's position on Europe from pragmatic acceptance to distinct opposition to further integration, which she would reflect in the speech.

 Much of Thatcher's speech was drafted by her foreign-policy adviser Charles Powell and Conservative peer Hugh Thomas, Baron Thomas of Swynnerton.
 Drafts of the speech were sent to the Foreign Office for review.
 Howe noted that there were "some plain and fundamental errors" and did not like references to a United States of Europe.
 He did not object to it, although the final version of the speech contained some significant changes.
 Howe did praise one passage in the draft that remained unchanged in the final version: "let me say bluntly on behalf of Britain: we have not embarked on the business of throwing back the frontiers of state at home only to see a European superstate getting ready to exercise a new dominance from Brussels".
 This passage would become one of the most controversial of the speech.